ProfCyberNaught/php_user_login_system/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 You can also join the discussions board.
 Don't forget to give the project a star!
 Thanks again!

+1. Create an Issue (if one does not already cover your contribution)
+2. Discuss your issue with the project maintainer (use discussion board if required)
-1. Fork the Project
+3. Fork the Project (based on maintainer feedback)
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request (supply a description of your changes)

 **Security Advisories:** This repo supports private security advisories to either discuss, fix, or publish information about security vulnerabilities.